 At morning drop off and dismissal time, you are to enter campus by your designated entrance, either the Cumberland Terrace entrance, or the Anderson Drive entrance.
-There is no entry at the N 2nd Street entrance.
+There is no entry at the N 2^{nd} Street entrance.
 You will exit campus at N 2nd Street.

 Students are ONLY to be dropped off and picked up at the front of campus.
 If Middle or Upper School students are on campus before 7:30 A.M., they should be seated in the Auxiliary Gym.
-Assembly report time is 7:50 A.M. with assembly beginning at 7:50 A.M. each day.
-All van riders will be dismissed from their classrooms at 2:45 P.M. daily and will depart campus by 2:50 P.M.
+Assembly report time is 7:50 A.M.
+Middle School will host assembly on T/W/Th and Upper School will host assembly on M/W/F. All van riders will be dismissed from their classrooms at 2:45 P.M. daily and will depart campus by 2:50 P.M.
 Students with siblings, as well as those who are carpooling, should gather at the youngest child's pick-up point.
 Lower School students must bring a note to their teacher if they are to be picked up anywhere other than their designated pick-up point or by someone other than the usual driver.
 All students must be picked up by 3:15 P.M.
 If Middle or Upper School students are on campus after 3:15, they must report to the library.
 All areas should be clear of students (unless accompanied by a teacher/sponsor) by 3:15 P.M.